Around Kathmandu Trek – 6 Days

 Price Does not Include

-- 4 seasons Sleeping bag (Optional/we can provide one if you need it but is to be returned after the trek)
+- 4-season sleeping bag (This is only needed for Chisapani stay during winter; we can provide one if you need it but has to be returned after the trek.)

 Upper Body - Head / Ears / Eyes

 - Sun hat (We will provide you a complimentary Ace the Himalaya hat.)